zr-tex8r/BXorigcapt/README.md

 ### Package Loading

-    \usepackage[<language>]{bxorigcapt}

-The package option specifies a Babel language, and requires that the caption names provided by the document class (actually the ones that are effective when this package is loaded) should be used as the caption names for that language.

-The option can be omitted; in that case, the main language of Babel will be assumed.
+    \usepackage[<option>,...]{bxorigcapt}

+Available options are:

+  - a Babel language name: Specifies the target language.
+The default target language is the main language of Babel.
+  - `warn`: Issues a warning (instead of an info) if Babel is never loaded in the preamble.

 ### Usage

+Once this package is loaded, the caption names provided by the document class (actually the ones that are effective when this package is loaded) will be used as the caption names for the target language (which is specified by the package option).

-For present, this package has no public commands.
-All the settings are done through the package option.
+This package has no public commands.

 Revision History
 ----------------

+  * Version 0.4  〈2022/03/12〉
+      - Adjustment for new version of Babel.
+      - Add option `warn`.
   * Version 0.3  〈2018/09/05〉
       - Add support for Polyglossia.
   * Version 0.2a 〈2017/05/03〉